HPAC/ELAPS/README.md

   See [docs/Sampler.md](docs/Sampler.md).

-  The Sampler comes with a set of utility routines that cover basic tasks of experiment setups, such as matrix initializations and file-IO.
+  The Sampler comes with a set of utility routines that cover basic tasks of experiment setups, such as matrix initializations and file-I/O.
   See [docs/Utility.md](docs/Utility.md).

 - The second, "middle" layer is the Python library `elaps`, which centers